Click on the Dance

 moves that match it, this intermediate dance is for you.
 The signature

-song is "Tumbleweed" (from the fabulous "Swingin' The Blues" collection.
+song is "Tumbleweed" from the fabulous "Swingin' The Blues" collection.

-with short walls, etc., but you can avoid those "special event's by dancing it
+etc., but you can avoid those "special events" by dancing it to "If It Will, It

-to the country song "If It Will, It Will" by Hank Williams Jr.
+Will" by Hank Williams Jr. |

 Two Minute

-this and 13 other dances In 2004 while I was in Australia,
+In 2004 while I was in Australia, Jan Wyllie and I decided

-Jan Wyllie and I decided to do an extension of MINUTE WALTZ (see above), using
+to do an extension of MINUTE WALTZ (see above), using it's 24 counts and adding

-it's 24 counts and adding 24 more.
+24 more.
 This is the result.
-Try it to
+Try it to the beautiful song "What If

-the beautiful song "What If I Say Goodbye" by Vince Gill.
+I Say Goodbye" by Vince Gill. |

 West Point